Whenever we see wrongdoing committed in the name of Islam, we hear the cliché: “This is not real Islam!”

 “Among His signs is (the fact) that He has created spouses for you from among yourselves so that you may find peace and comfort with them.
 He has planted affectionate love and grace between you; in that are signs for a group of people who reflect.” (ar-Rum 30:21)

-Marriage and helping other people to marry is encouraged in the Quran:
+Marriage and helping other people to marry are encouraged in the Quran:

 “And wed the singles among you and those who are fit (for marriage) among your male and female captives.
 If they are poor, God fulfills their needs out of His favor.
 God has ample means.
 He is all-knowing.” (an-Noor 24:32)”